eForms Logo

 New Jersey Eviction Notice Forms (2)

-A New Jersey eviction notice is a letter sent by a landlord seeking to inform a tenant of a lease violation.
+A New Jersey eviction notice is a letter sent by a landlord to a tenant informing the latter of a lease violation.
 The landlord must detail the offense and include the number of days the tenant has to correct the issue.
-This is most commonly for late rent but can be for any non-compliance with the lease or property rules.
-If the tenant does not fix the issue, the landlord can claim damages in the Special Civil Part Clerk Offices by filing an Unlawful Entry and Detainer lawsuit.
+If the tenant does not fix the issue, the landlord can begin eviction proceedings by filing an Unlawful Entry and Detainer lawsuit.

 By Type (2)